spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/backend-api-integration-guide.md

 {% info_block warningBox "Verification" %}

-Make sure that Back End API is enabled by accessing any back end API resource.
+Make sure that Backend API is enabled by accessing any backend API resource.

-Make sure, that back end API is extended with request parameters and stacktrace when `ApiConstants::ENABLE_API_DEBUG` is set to `true`.
+Make sure, that backend API is extended with request parameters and stacktrace when `ApiConstants::ENABLE_API_DEBUG` is set to `true`.

 {% endinfo_block %}